ShreyasAdhari/Feedback---Evaluate-Student-Writing/README.md

 - Predictions from different models were averaged to give final result.

 ## Testing
-- The above script uses a single model for prediction.
+- The above notebook uses a single model for prediction.
 The predictions for a single essay are then visualized.

 ## Inference